 Fiancé Visa (K-1)

 The K1 Fiancé Visa (or K1 Fiancée Visa) is a popular option for foreign fiancé(e)s of U.S. citizens to be able to enter the U.S. and get married within 90 days of arrival.
-Compared to other options, such as the Marriage Visa and K3 Marriage Visa, the K1 Fiancé Visa is generally considered the easiest, quickest, and least expensive route for a couple to be able to be together in the U.S. (once the couple marries in the U.S., however, applications with additional costs and time are necessary to apply for the green card).
+Compared to other options, such as the Marriage Visa and K3 Nonimmigrant Visa, the K1 Fiancé Visa is generally considered the easiest, quickest, and least expensive route for a couple to be able to be together in the U.S. (once the couple marries in the U.S., however, applications with additional costs and time are necessary to apply for the green card).
 The I-129F Petition is filed with the USCIS and the initial processing by USCIS typically takes anywhere from 3-7 months.
 Then, there is further processing at the overseas embassy which includes a fiancé(e) visa interview and, if approved, the K1 Visa issuance.

 To qualify for a K1 Visa, the petitioner (U.S. citizen) and the beneficiary (foreign fiancé(e)) must have met in person at least once within the past two years, have a bona fide intention to marry within 90 days of the beneficiary's arrival in the U.S., and have no legal impediments to marriage.
 Additionally, the petitioner must meet specific income requirements to show they can financially support their fiancé(e).